AEPD - PS/00082/2020

 |Initial Contributor:||Miguel Garrido de Vega|

-24 September 2020 - The Spanish Data Protection Agency (AEPD) decided to impose a minor warning on Grúas Barea, S.L.U. (the defendant) for the non-adequate installation of a video surveillance system, and the consequent infringement of the data minimisation principle related, as per Article 5(1)(c) GDPR.
+The Spanish DPA (AEPD) imposed a warning on Grúas Barea, S.L.U. for the non-compliant installation of a video surveillance system, and the consequent infringement of the data minimisation principle (Article 5(1)(c) GDPR).

 English Summary[edit | edit source]